OnwardsAndOutwards/CS-161/README.md

 #DanielFries
 #CS161+

-Labs and coursework for C++ and Lane Community College
+Labs and coursework for C++ at Lane Community College